hhuOS/hhuOS/README.md

 hhuOS can be configured via kernel parameters, that are passed to the system by the bootloader.
 The following parameters are available:

 - `bios` can be set to `true` to activate support for BIOS-calls.
 This enables support for *VESA* and *CGA* graphics modes.
 CAUTION: Enabling this option will cause hhuOS to not boot on most UEFI-based systems.
 - `lfb_provider` is used to set the framebuffer-implementation, that should be used to draw on the screen.
 The default implementation is named `Kernel::Multiboot::MultibootLinearFrameBufferProvider` and should always work (as long as the bootloader finds a video mode).
-However, the resolution stays fixes with this configuration.
+However, the resolution stays fixed with this configuration.
 If BIOS-calls are activated, `Device::Graphic::VesaBiosExtensions` may be used to enable support for multiple resolutions and resolution switching.
 - `text_provider` is used to set the implementation for drawing text on the screen.
 The default implementation is named `Device::Graphic::LinearFrameBufferTerminalProvider` and uses rasterized fonts to draw on an underlying linear framebuffer.
 It works with `lfb_provider` being set to `Kernel::Multiboot::MultibootLinearFrameBufferProvider` or `Device::Graphic::VesaBiosExtensions`.
 As an alternative, it may be set to `Device::Graphic::ColorGraphicsArrayProvider` (with activated BIOS-calls), to make use of *CGA* text modes, providing a higher drawing speed, but lower resolutions and only 16 colors.
+- `log_com_port` is used to enable log output via a serial port.
+Valid values are `COM1`, `COM2`, `COM3` and `COM4`.
+- `headless_com_port` is used to enable headless mode via a serial port.
+All graphical output will be disabled and the system is controllable via the serial port.
+Valid values are `COM1`, `COM2`, `COM3` and `COM4`.